LukaMrt/Parraindex/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 Contributions of any kind welcome!

 ## License

-This repository is under [MIT license](LICENSE).
+The Parraindex is licensed under the [MIT License](LICENSE).